anandpdoshi/anandpdoshi.github.io/_posts/2014-06-22-the-amazing-fire-phone.md

 Erm.
 Yes.
 But I have almost reached his home.

 *Jenga Blocks is still in his wish list.
-None of his known associates has bought it recently.
-If you place the order now, you can collect it right now from the Amazing Store, 500 meters away from his home.
+None of his known associates have bought it recently.
+If you place the order now, you can collect it from the Amazing Store, 500 meters away from his home.
 It will cost ₹ 700.
 Should I place the order?*

 Okay!
 Go ahead.